The Importance Of A Well-Drafted Marital Settlement Agreement

 The anatomy of a divorce has several stages.
 Initially, parties file pleadings that spell out what it is that each party wants or is seeking.
 Then there is the discovery process where the parties seek out information from the other party regarding such things as finances or anything pertinent to the divorce proceedings.
 After discovery, one of two things can happen.
 Either the parties can settle whereby they enter an agreement/contract about how property and timesharing with the children will be allocated or they can opt to go to trial.
 The agreement/contract dividing rights, responsibilities and property is termed a Marital Settlement Agreement (MSA).

-MSA’s widely vary in terms a length and scope.
-A well drafted MSA should at a minimum address division of property, assets, liabilities, timesharing/custody of the child(ren) (if there are any), a timesharing schedule, alimony and tax consequences.
-In Florida, MSA’s and the accompanying Parenting Plans must include certain provisions such as a primary parent for purposes of determining a school district designation for the minor child(ren).
-A well drafted MSA should be specific enough, so that if one party fails to comply, a court can find the other party in contempt or enforce the provisions of the MSA.
+MSAs vary widely in terms of length and scope.
+A well-drafted MSA should at a minimum address division of property, assets, liabilities, timesharing/custody of the child(ren) (if there are any), a timesharing schedule, alimony and tax consequences.
+In Florida, MSAs and the accompanying parenting plans must include certain provisions such as a primary parent for purposes of determining a school district designation for the minor child(ren).
+A well-drafted MSA should be specific enough so that if one party fails to comply, a court can find the other party in contempt or enforce the provisions of the MSA.

-South Florida Legal Rescue regularly handles Marital Settlement Agreements.
-The approach the firms takes is to sit down with the client(s) and carefully listen to what they want or need.
+My firm, South Florida Legal Rescue, regularly handles Marital Settlement Agreements.
+I am attorney Jennifer H. Milne, and the approach I take is to sit down with the client(s) and carefully listen to what they want or need.
 From there, a tailored MSA is drafted and revisions are made where necessary.
-The attorney maintains regular communication with the client to ensure that the client is apprised of all modifications.
+I maintain regular communication with the client to ensure that the client is apprised of all modifications.
 Call today at 561-303-0400 to schedule an appointment.